 2019 has been an exciting year.

-Using our existing designs we have launched two new boats and upgraded our existing Marblehead ‘Astrix’ design.
+Using our existing designs we have launched two new boats and upgraded our existing Marblehead ‘Astrix’.
 At the start of the year we decided to concentrate our efforts on qualifying for the World Championships in 2020.
 Therefore, Damian moulded a new Sonix (10r) with John beginning his campaign at the class Nationals.
 Despite the slow start, the progress made throughout the season has been significant, resulting in qualification to the (10r) World Championships during the last ranking event in Milton Keyes.

 The next new yacht constructed this year by Damian was the improved ‘Drisky’ (6 Meter Class).
 Historically the design has attracted some critics despite finishing 2nd in 2008 and 3rd in 2012, in the class Nationals.
 Fresh with a new keel concept and a lowered rig configuration, Drisky achieved 4th in the Nationals this year, despite having only sailed for the second time since its construction.